-Based on meeting discussions, the EET will produce a series of promising practices papers to urge universities and industry partners to work together to address known “pain points” in building the advanced manufacturing workforce.
+The EET will produce a series of reports to urge universities and industry partners to work together to address known “pain points” in building and enhancing the competitiveness the advanced manufacturing workforce.
 Primary emphases of the papers will be on universities’ ability to translate technology, materials, and process development—especially related to lightweighting—into emerging competencies and to develop strategies that address skill needs.

-As part of initiative LIFT will also host a workshop in August for universities and their industry partners in LIFT states.
+As part of the initiative, APLU, LIFT and NCMS will also host a workshop for universities and their industry partners.
 The focus of the workshop will be on methods for identifying effective technology-aligned, work-and-learn education strategies, and on action planning for adoption of strategies.
-Registration details will be available in May 2017.

 Questions about this project may be addresses to Shalin Jyotishi in APLU's Office of Economic Development & Community Engagement.